sourcegraph-community/agent-vibes/docs/apify-pipeline/local-testing-guide.md

 ## Overview

 This guide provides step-by-step instructions for testing the Apify Pipeline locally.
 The pipeline consists of multiple integrated components working together to collect, process, and display social media mentions.
+The root path redirects to `/dashboard-v2`.

-Note: Vercel cron jobs are currently disabled (see vercel.json).
-Use the manual API examples in this guide until cron is re-enabled after testing.
+Note: Vercel cron is configured in `vercel.json` for `/api/start-apify-run`.
+For local testing, use the manual API examples in this guide.

 ### Architecture Summary